muzuly/Minecraft-Vanilla-Additions/README.md

-# Bunch O' Stuff
+# Vanilla Additions Mod

-Welcome to Bunch O' Stuff, a Minecraft mod that adds a variety of new items, features, and blocks to minecraft.
+Welcome to Vanilla Additions, a Minecraft mod that adds a variety of new items, features, and blocks to minecraft.

 Check out the wiki for further info on how to use these features, and stay tuned for an ever-growing selection of possibilities for Creative and Survival Minecraft.